jensonp/project-steam-engine/backend-deep-dive-fixed.md

 const appId = parseInt(req.params.appId, 10);
 ```

-After Zod validation, we know `req.params.appId` is a numeric string. `parseInt` converts it to a JavaScript number.
+After Zod validation, we know `req.​params.​app​Id` is a numeric string. `parse​Int` converts it to a JavaScript number.
 The radix `10` is explicit for safety.

 **Step 2** — Service call: